 - An employee shall receive an initial assignment at the time of appointment.
-At the time of the initial assignment the employee shall be provided with the name of the appropriate administrator to whom the employee shall report, and a copy of his/her position description. - 17.2 The President may, consistent with the provisions of this Article, reassign an employee any position/duties which the President determines to be necessary and desirable to the CSU's operations/programs.

-- 17.3 Unless a reassignment is for training purposes, an employee who believes he/she has been reassigned to a position for which his/her qualifications are not commensurate may: - A. request a meeting with the appropriate administrator to discuss the employee's qualifications; - B. place in his/her personnel file a written statement indicating the reasons the employee believes the reassignment is not commensurate with his/her qualifications. - An employee may be temporarily assigned to a position(s) in a higher or lateral classification within Unit 4, the Management Personnel Plan ("MPP"), or another bargaining unit by the President for no more than twenty-four months, when the President determines such an assignment is in the best interests of the campus.
+At the time of the initial assignment the employee shall be provided with the name of the appropriate administrator to whom the employee shall report, and a copy of their position description. - 17.2 The President may, consistent with the provisions of this Article, reassign an employee any position/duties which the President determines to be necessary and desirable to the CSU's operations/programs. - Unless a reassignment is for training purposes, an employee who believes they have been reassigned to a position for which their qualifications are not commensurate may: - A. request a meeting with the appropriate administrator to discuss the employee's qualifications; - B. place in their personnel file a written statement indicating the reasons the employee believes the reassignment is not commensurate with their qualifications. - An employee may be temporarily assigned to a position(s) in a higher or lateral classification within Unit 4, the Management Personnel Plan ("MPP"), or another bargaining unit by the President for no more than twenty-four months, when the President determines such an assignment is in the best interests of the campus.
 An employee shall be provided with notice of such a temporary assignment at least fourteen (14) days prior to the effective date of such a temporary assignment.

-Said notification shall include a copy of his/her position description.
+Said notification shall include a copy of their position description.